PR helps you keep your CEO happy without sacrificing the company’s image

 4. Let your PR firm take the lead.
 Sometimes, it’s best if an expert and objective third party delivers difficult information.
 PR professionals understand what journalists want and how to position your company for maximum positive media coverage.
 Therefore, they may be best suited to handle the issue of the relationship between your CEO and the news media.
 (We’ve done this many times; trust us!)

 At Axia Public Relations, we recognize the importance of positive news coverage for increased brand identity, and we will help you develop long-term, strategic media relations campaigns that get results.
-Contact us today or download our free e-book Learn Media Relations from the Media for more information.
+Contact us today or download our e-book Learn Media Relations from the Media for more information.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.